All Episodes

 Heck no.

-If it weren't for you, I'd probably be a Democrat, but I've listened to you my because you called yourself a working guy.
+If it weren't for you, I'd probably be a Democrat, but I've listened to you, my whole life.

-And the Democrats Have always said that they are the party of working men and women.
+And the Democrats have always said that they are the party of working men and women.

 I know I argue with people that all the time.